AstaJoks/space-quiz/README.md

     <td>Yes</td>
   </tr>
   <tr>
-    <td>All input will be accepted in lower or upper case.
+    <td>All inputs are accepted in lower or upper case.
 For example if the user selects answer 'a' with an uppercase 'A', this input will still be accepted by the programme as valid</td>
     <td>Yes</td>
   </tr>
   <tr>